aajtodd/smithy/rust/docs/planning/workflow.md

 ## General Workflow Instructions

 * Update the detailed design `detailed-design.md` if we make any changes to the design or architecture as we go
+* Update the implementation notes `implementation-notes.md` with a summary of our discussions and questions as we flesh out the design in a way it can be referenced later for writing about how this project was implemented along the way.
 * Ensure all tests pass before considering a task complete
 * Commit changes to git with a meaningful commit message
 * Stop and wait for feedback before moving to the next task